Exelby, Leeming and Londonderry

-Exelby, Leeming and Londonderry (formerly Exelby, Leeming and Newton) is a civil parish in the Hambleton District of North Yorkshire, England.
+Exelby, Leeming and Londonderry (formerly Exelby, Leeming and Newton) is a civil parish in the county of North Yorkshire, England.
 It contains three villages – Exelby, Leeming and Londonderry – and RAF Leeming Royal Air Force station.
 The population of the civil parish as of the 2011 census was 2,788.
 The parish was renamed because it was felt that "Newton" was not recognised while Londonderry was, being a hamlet.

+From 1974 to 2023 it was part of the district of Hambleton, it is now administered by the unitary North Yorkshire Council.